Schools out for summer!

 - you feel guilty your not the perfect parent, providing the kids with the best summer.

 As you’re putting all of this pressure on yourself, have you ever thought that maybe, just maybe, you don’t have to go through all of this alone?

 This sentiment will always ring true.
 These days, it can feel like we are all alone in this parenthood journey.
 We can find ourselves wanting to do it all; from working to keeping a clean house, to providing our children with healthy meals, to being a fun and present parent.
 The thing is, though, when we try to do it all, we end up not doing any of it well.
 Building a parenting village can be so beneficial for you and your family.

 As a child, I remember my mother doing a summer fun exchange program with some other mothers in the neighborhood.
 I have fond memories of learning new talents and getting to know my neighbors better.
 So naturally the summer I couldn’t afford any lessons or camps I decided to call on my village and do the same.

 What better way to build your parenting tribe than through a summer camp exchange program?

 What is a Summer Camp Exchange Program?

 A summer exchange program is a program you can form within your own neighborhood where parents sign up to take turns teaching everybody’s kids something new.
 One parent may teach the kids bread-making.
 Another may teach them all about playing the ukulele.
 And another may teach the kids how to make science experiments from things in their kitchen.
-The possibilities are truly endless and this program is the perfect opportunity to present parents with a much-needed break to squeeze in all of the work they’ve been pushing off while making sure the kids are still having a great time.
+The possibilities are truly endless and this summer camp exchange is a program you can form within your own neighborhood where parents sign up to take turns teaching everybody’s kids something new.
+One parent may teach the kids bread-making. is the perfect opportunity to present parents with a much-needed break to squeeze in all of the work they’ve been pushing off while making sure the kids are still having a great time.

 I saw it as having at least a few benefits